Confounding Statutes, How Does Statutory Interpretation Work Again?

 Read

-Patrick Stocks is an associate in the firm’s Litigation practice group in Yakima.
+Patrick Stocks is an attorney in the firm’s Litigation practice group in Yakima.
 Patrick received his J.D. cum laude from the University of Michigan Law School in 2014 and earned a B.A. summa cum laude in Literature from the University of California, Santa Cruz, in 2010.

 During law school, Patrick was a Legal Intern for the Alaska Public Defender Agency and a Student Clinical Volunteer for the University of Michigan Child Advocacy Law Clinic.
 Upon graduation, Patrick served as a Law Clerk for Deputy Presiding Judge Vanessa White of the Superior Court for the State of Alaska from 2014 to 2015, and then served as a Law Clerk for Chief U.S. Magistrate Judge Deborah M. Smith of the United States District Court, District of Alaska, from 2015 to 2018.